 - Establish transparent guidelines.
 Creating and communicating guidelines around your compensation plan, such as when you offer raises and promotions, helps streamline the planning process.
 Additionally, employees should have the ability to access this information quickly and easily to increase transparency and reduce confusion.

 - Partner with your finance team.
 There shouldn’t be a gap between HR and Finance, but oftentimes there is when it comes to headcount and compensation planning.
-To combat this, work together to assign budgets for each team and use your headcount planning capabilities within your people analytics platform to forecast and share numbers.
+To combat this, work together to assign budgets for each team and use your headcount planning capabilities within your people operations platform to forecast and share numbers.

 - Share responsibilities with your managers.
 Your managers have to work within budgets, so why not make them a part of the process?
 What’s more, sharing responsibilities with your managers creates accountability for how they distribute their team’s money, ensuring they make the best decisions about employee compensation.

 No more “what ifs” when it comes to team planning.
 With ChartHop, you can visualize your headcount – within a budget – to ensure you hire the right people.